kimthompson/tech-talk-npm-package/slides.md

 How to turn your React Components into a library you can download and use via node package manager

-Note: For today's tech talk, I decided to speak briefly about how I turned a number of React components we intended to use among multiple websites into npm packages that we can import and use in any React project.
+Note: For today's tech talk, I decided to speak briefly about how I turned a number of React components we intend to use among multiple websites into NPM packages that we can import and use in any React project.

 <--s-->